playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationCookbook.md

 //	(/weight, List(ValidationError(validation.required,WrappedArray())))))
 ```

-### Dependant values
+### Dependent values

-A common example of this use case is the validation of `password` and `password confirmation` field in a signup form.
+A common example of this use case is the validation of `password` and `password confirmation` fields in a signup form.

 1. First, you need to validate that each field is valid independently
 2. Then, given the two values, you need to validate that they are equals.